kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 * traverse a string with sentinel value
 * use a break statement to terminate a loop
 * traverse an iterable using for-loop
+* enumerating a collection data to get the element and the index
 * use range function to create an iterable
 * traverse an iterable using its index
 * use print to debug while loop and for-loop code